koriaf/parks-bce-integration-bookable-things/design.rst

-   state "pending\ncancellation\nrequested" as pcr #lightblue pcr --> cancelled accepted --> pcr note "if the booking is pending,\nthe Agent may request cancellation.\nHowever, it may be too late for\nthe Delivery Org to Cancel.\nIn this situation, the delivery org\nmay chose to cancell or accept a\nbookings with cancellaton requested" as N6
+   state "pending\ncancellation\nrequested" as pcr #lightblue pcr --> cancelled accepted --> pcr note "if the booking is pending,\nthe Agent may request cancellation.\nHowever, it may be too late for\nthe Delivery Org to Cancel.\nIn this situation, the delivery org\nmay chose to cancel or accept a\nbookings with cancellation requested" as N6
    N6 -up-> pcr

 **light green**: Only the Delivery Org can do this.